Actors James Gandolfini and Edie Falco in scene from the HBO TV series 'The Sopranos.'

 Long before streaming allowed audiences to binge-watch whole series in a single weekend, there was primetime TV-watching bliss.
 Fan favorites such as "The West Wing" and "The Sopranos" kept fans glued to their sofas week after week and year after year to find out what would happen next.
 Some fans loved shows so much they would purchase box sets on VHS or DVD to watch them again and again, to relive the drama or bask in the laughs.

 Now, with countless streaming services at our fingertips, we can watch TV anytime, anywhere.
 The content has become richer and more diverse, pleasing fans and critics alike.
-There are undisputed hits like "The Bear," which landed 11 awards at the 2024 Primetime Emmys, as well as more controversial series like "Monsters: The Lyle and Erik Menendez Story," which has attracted harsh criticism as well as hundreds of millions of hours viewed since its September 2024 premiere.
+Some recent undisputed hits have ranged from "The Bear," which landed 11 awards at the 2024 Primetime Emmys and is up for five awards at the 2025 Golden Globes, to Alfonso Cuarón's "Disclaimer," which is also nominated for four Golden Globes at the upcoming ceremony on Jan.
+5, 2025.

 To celebrate the history of great television, Stacker compiled this data-driven list of the 100 best TV shows of all time, using IMDb.
 Shows were ranked by IMDb user ratings, with ties broken by the number of votes.
 For this list, a series had to have at least 50,000 votes and be available to watch in the US at some point.